Gerlai Lab Personnel

 Zahra Siddiqi, HBSc, PhD.c

-Zahra joined the lab in 2019 and completed her HBSc degree at the University of Toronto Mississauga, majoring in Psychology with double minors in Biology and Women & Gender Studies.
+Zahra joined the lab in 2019 and completed her Honors Bachelor of Science at the University of Toronto Mississauga, majoring in Psychology with double minors in Biology and Women & Gender Studies.

-She is looking forward to collaborations to study aversive conditioning in zebrafish from a biological aspect.
+She is looking forward to collaborations to study aversive conditioning in zebrafish from a biological perspective.